isaac-sim/IsaacLab/docs/source/features/ray.rst

 2.)
 Create a ``~/.cluster_config`` file, where ``name: <NAME> address: http://<IP>:<PORT>`` is on a new line for each unique cluster.
 For one cluster, there should only be one line in this file.

+3.)
+Start an MLFLow Server to receive the logs that the ray cluster has access to, and determine the server URI.

 Shared Steps Between KubeRay and Pure Ray Part II
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~